Pastoral Care in Substance Abuse Recovery: Integrating Faith and Evidence-Based Practice

 Boundaries and Referrals

 Addiction affects entire families, not just the individual struggling with substance abuse.
-Family members often develop codependent patterns of enabling, rescuing, and controlling that perpetuate the addiction while causing their own emotional and spiritual harm.
-Effective addiction ministry must address the needs of family members, providing education about addiction, support for setting healthy boundaries, and resources for their own recovery from codependency.
+Family members often develop codependent patterns that enable addiction while causing their own emotional and spiritual harm.
+Effective addiction ministry addresses the needs of family members through support groups, pastoral counseling, and education about healthy boundaries and self-care.

 Conclusion